 - Aim for relevance.
 In most cases, it’s primordial to collaborate with an influencer who has a relation with the condition (patient, caregiver, speciality doctor,…).
 Authenticity is key and the audience will see if the influencer’s promotion is genuine or not.
 Of course, the selection might be more flexible for a flu campaign than an aids campaign.

 - KOLs are cool.
 Generally speaking, KOLs (short for Key Opinion Leaders) are always going to be the better choice against lifestyle influencers, even though KOLs probably have way fewer followers.
-KOLs are trusted, authentic, knowledgeable on the condition and their lower follower count allows for more engagement with their audience.
+KOLs are trusted, authentic, and knowledgeable on the condition and their lower follower count allows for more engagement with their audience.
 They are also generally going to be less expensive and more flexible to work with.

 - Differentiate HCPs and patients.
 The influencer selection will naturally be different whether you target HCPs or patients.
 With HCPs, prioritizing KOLs is even more important than with patients, especially when the KOL is a professional peer.
 Some of them “only” have a few hundred followers, but they are considered sincere, reliable and knowledgeable by their peers, which can easily compensate for their smaller audience.